 REAP: 25 Years of Enhancing and Protecting Iowa’s Resources

 In its 25 years, REAP has benefited every county in Iowa by supporting 14,535 projects.
-REAP has funded these projects with $264 million in state investments, leveraging two to three times the amount in private, local and federal dollars.
-Collectively, these projects have improved the quality of life for all Iowans with better soil and water quality; added outdoor recreation opportunities; sustained economic development; enhanced knowledge and understanding of our ecological and environmental assets, and preservation of our cultural and historic treasures.
+REAP has funded these projects with $264 million in state investments, leveraging two to three times that amount in private, local and federal dollars.
+Collectively, these projects have improved the quality of life for all Iowans with better soil and water quality, added outdoor recreation opportunities, sustained economic development, enhanced knowledge and understanding of our ecological and environmental assets, and preservation of our cultural and historic treasures.